Amoebiasis: Transmission

 Amoebiasis is usually transmitted by the fecal-oral route, but it can also be transmitted indirectly through contact with dirty hands or objects as well as by anal-oral contact.
 Infection is spread through ingestion of the cyst form of the parasite, a semi-dormant and hardy structure found in feces.
 Any non-encysted amoebae, or trophozoites, die quickly after leaving the body but may also be present in stool: these are rarely the source of new infections.
 Since amoebiasis is transmitted through contaminated food and water, it is often endemic in regions of the world with limited modern sanitation systems, including México, Central America, western South America, South Asia, and western and southern Africa.

-Amoebic dysentery is one form of traveler's diarrhea, although most traveler's diarrhea is bacterial or viral in origin.
+Amoebic dysentery is one form of traveler's diarrhea.
+It is more prevalent in long-term travelers with stays of longer than six months as opposed to travelers who spend less than one month in an endemic area.
+Diarrhea caused by a parasite such as E. histolytica is more likely to have subacute or chronic characteristics.

 Pathogenesis

 Amoebiasis results from tissue destruction induced by the E. histolytica parasite.

 E. histolytica causes tissue damage by three main events: direct host cell killing, inflammation, and parasite invasion.
 The pathogenesis of amoebiasis involves interplay of various molecules secreted by E. histolytica such as LPPG, lectins, cysteine proteases, and amoebapores.
-Lectins help in the attachment of the parasite to the mucosal layer of the host during invasion.
+Lectins help the parasite attach to the mucosal layer of the host during invasion.
 The amoebapores destroy the ingested bacteria present in the colonic environment.
-Cysteine proteases lyse the host tissues.
-Other molecules such as PATMK, myosins, G proteins, C2PK, CaBP3, and EhAK1 play an important role in the process of phagocytosis.
+Cysteine proteases break down the host tissues.
+Other molecules such as PATMK, myosins, G proteins, C2PK, CaBP3, and EhAK1 play an important role in the process of phagocytosis (the parasite's method of feeding).

 Diagnosis

 With colonoscopy it is possible to detect small ulcers of between 3–5mm, but diagnosis may be difficult as the mucous membrane between these areas can look either healthy or inflamed.
 Trophozoites may be identified at the ulcer edge or within the tissue, using immunohistochemical staining with specific anti-E. histolytica antibodies.

 Asymptomatic human infections are usually diagnosed by finding cysts shed in the stool.
 Various flotation or sedimentation procedures have been developed to recover the cysts from fecal matter and stains help to visualize the isolated cysts for microscopic examination.
 Since cysts are not shed constantly, a minimum of three stools are examined.
 In symptomatic infections, the motile form (the trophozoite) is often seen in fresh feces.
 Serological tests exist, and most infected individuals (with symptoms or not) test positive for the presence of antibodies.
 The levels of antibody are much higher in individuals with liver abscesses.
 Serology only becomes positive about two weeks after infection.
-More recent developments include a kit that detects the presence of amoeba proteins in the feces, and another that detects ameba DNA in feces.
+More recent developments include a kit that detects the presence of amoeba proteins in the feces, and another that detects amoeba DNA in feces.
 These tests are not in widespread use due to their expense.